Taxel/PlexTraktSync/README.md

 Check your Plex episodes ordering compared to Trakt ordering.
 If episodes are in a different order, it should not be a problem because they are identified with ids.
 But if a season or an episode is missing on Trakt (and tmdb) it can't be synced.
-You can fix it by adding the missing episodes on tmdb.
-Trakt uses tmdb as source and will update accordingly.
+You can fix it by [adding the missing episodes](https://support.trakt.tv/support/solutions/articles/70000264977) on tmdb.
+Trakt [uses tmdb as source](https://support.trakt.tv/support/solutions/articles/70000260936-how-does-movie-tv-show-information-metadata-get-updated-how-can-i-refresh-or-sync-trakt-to-tmdb-) and will update accordingly.

 ### I have many matching errors in logs

-Make sure you use [good practices](#good-practices) about Plex agent and files organisation as stated above.
+Make sure you use [good practices](#good-practices) about Plex agent and files organization as stated above.
 Check episodes ordering as explained in previous answer.

 ### I have season 0 matching errors